SAT & ACT PREPARATION

 NEW PSAT RESULTS

-Most HS Juniors took the PSAT in October 2016 and were able to view their scores online at the College Board site.
+Students recently received their October 2018 PSAT results and will be able to view their scores online at the College Board site.
 When students log in, they will be able to see their scores for the whole test as well as the breakdown for individual problems.

 For the student that had already decided to take the ACT, a good PSAT score can raise the question of whether they should switch completely to the SAT or add it to their plan.